Key Takeaways

 Many organizations adopt workflow automation to modernize legacy ITSM processes without fully replacing existing systems.
 Reworking or replacing existing manual processes also often provides strong ROI by saving time and resources after initial setup.

-What is ITSM workflow automation used for?
+What core capabilities does ITSM workflow automation include?

 Subscribe to the Console Blog